-Texas Instruments Incorporated accounted for 13% and 14% of our consolidated net revenues in 2013 and 2012, respectively.
-Teradyne, Inc. accounted for 11% of our consolidated net revenues in 2012 (and was under 10% in 2013).
-While all three of our operating segments sold to these customers, these revenues were primarily generated by our Mechanical Products and Electrical Products segments.
-Our ten largest customers accounted for approximately 47% of our consolidated net revenues in both 2013 and 2012.
+Texas Instruments Incorporated accounted for 13% of our consolidated net revenues in both 2014 and 2013.
+While all three of our operating segments sold to this customer, these revenues were primarily generated by our Mechanical Products and Electrical Products segments.
+Hakuto Co.
+Ltd. accounted for 11% of our consolidated net revenues in 2014.
+These revenues were generated by our Thermal Products segment.
+Our ten largest customers accounted for approximately 48% and 47% of our consolidated net revenues in 2014 and 2013, respectively.
 The loss of any one or more of our largest customers, or a reduction in orders by a major customer, could materially reduce our net revenues or otherwise materially affect our business, financial condition, or results of operations.

-Our largest customers in 2013 include:
+Our largest customers in 2014 include:

 Semiconductor Manufacturers ATE Manufacturers Other

-Advanced Semiconductor Engineering, Inc. Teradyne, Inc. Emerson Electric Co.
+Advanced Semiconductor Engineering, Inc. Teradyne, Inc. Avago Technologies

+Analog Devices, Inc. Emerson Electric Co.

-Avago Technologies LTX-Credence Corporation Hakuto Co.
+Linear Technology Corporation Hakuto Co.
 Ltd.

-Chain-Logic International Corp.

 NXP Semiconductors

-ON Semiconductor Corporation
+PDF Solutions, Inc.

 Texas Instruments Incorporated